 TABLE OF CONTENT

-The CICA is a government service that provides compensation to violent crime victims.
-CICA claims stalking can potentially compensate victims of harassment.
-As stalking in itself is not always classified as a violent crime.
+The CICA is an official body that provides compensation to violent crime victims.
+CICA claims can compensate victims of stalking or harassment.
+Stalking in itself is not always taken as a violent crime.
 But if it involves violence or a threat of violence, then it may fall under CICA claims for stalking.
+Compensation for stalking victims could be claimed for mental issues like trauma and distress to physical injuries.

 Types of Stalking Compensation Claims